Important Safety Information About BEYAZ

 - In PMDD clinical trials: menstrual irregularities (24.9%), nausea (15.8%), headache (13.0%), breast tenderness (10.5%), fatigue (4.2%), irritability (2.8%), decreased libido (2.8%), increased weight (2.5%), and affect lability (2.1%)

 Drug interactions (see Prescribing Information of concomitant drugs)

-Effects of Other Drugs on COCs: Drugs or herbal products that induce certain enzymes (eg, CYP3A4) may decrease the effectiveness of COCs or increase breakthrough bleeding.
+- Effects of Other Drugs on COCs: Drugs or herbal products that induce certain enzymes (eg, CYP3A4) may decrease the effectiveness of COCs or increase breakthrough bleeding.
 Counsel patients to use a back-up or alternate method of contraception during use and for 28 days following discontinuation of concomitant use.
-Certain drugs (eg, atorvastatin, CYP3A4 inhibitors) may increase plasma levels of COCs.
-HIV/Hepatitis C virus (HCV) protease inhibitors and non-nucleoside reverse transcriptase inhibitors may increase or decrease plasma levels of COCs.
+Certain drugs (eg, atorvastatin, moderate or strong CYP3A4 inhibitors, verapamil, macrolides, diltiazem) and grapefruit juice may increase plasma levels of COCs.
+HIV/Hepatitis C virus (HCV) protease inhibitors and non-nucleoside reverse transcriptase inhibitors may increase or decrease plasma levels of the estrogen or the progestin or both.
 There have been reports of pregnancy while taking hormonal contraceptives and antibiotics concomitantly

-Effects on Serum Potassium: See hyperkalemia information on adjacent page
+- Effects on Serum Potassium: See hyperkalemia information

 Please see provided full Prescribing Information about Beyaz, including Boxed Warning.

 You are encouraged to report adverse side effects or quality complaints for Bayer's prescription drugs to the FDA.
 Visit www.fda.gov/medwatch, or call 1-800-FDA-1088